Axel-Jacobsen/ENPHRobot/README.md

 ## Developing

 I am using [sass](https://sass-lang.com/guide) which just makes your life so much easier.
 When developing, make sure you are running `sass --watch styles/scss:styles:css`in the root directory to compile the sass to css.
-Sass is pretty much the same as CSS but you can do nice things like nesting and using variables easily.
+Sass is pretty much the same as CSS but you can do nice things like neat nesting and the ability to use variables/snippets.